threeal/assertion-cmake/README.md

 assert_execute_process(
   [COMMAND] <command> [<arguments>...]
   [EXPECT_OUTPUT <output>...]
-  [ERROR <error>...])
+  [EXPECT_ERROR <error>...])
 ```

 This function asserts whether the given `<command>` and `<arguments>` successfully execute a process.
-If `ERROR` is specified, it instead asserts whether it fails to execute the process.
+If `EXPECT_ERROR` is specified, it instead asserts whether it fails to execute the process.

 If `EXPECT_OUTPUT` is specified, it also asserts whether the output of the executed process matches the expected `<output>`.
 If more than one `<output>` string is given, they are concatenated into a single output with no separator between the strings.

-If `ERROR` is specified, it also asserts whether the error of the executed process matches the expected `<error>`.
+If `EXPECT_ERROR` is specified, it also asserts whether the error of the executed process matches the expected `<error>`.
 If more than one `<error>` string is given, they are concatenated into a single error with no separator between the strings.

 #### Example